 People with Disabilities

 The Australian Government is committed to the rights of people with disabilities to have the same opportunities and benefit equally from Australia’s development program.
 This commitment is reflected in the Australia Awards Scholarships program.
 In line with the Australian government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program, Australia Awards in Indonesia continues to increase access for people with disabilities to the learning and professional development opportunities through Long Term Awards and Short Term Awards.
-Support for awardees with disabilities has also been increasing over time and Australia Awards continues to mobilise the largest number of Indonesian Awardees with a disability to Australia so far.
-People living with disabilities will receive additional support to ensure they are able to participate in all phases of the Scholarships cycle including the application, selection and mobilisation processes, living and studying in Australia, and as an alumni upon their return home.
+Support for awardees with disabilities has also been increasing over time, and Australia Awards continues to mobilise the largest number of Indonesian Awardees with a disability to Australia so far.
+People living with disabilities will receive additional support to ensure they can participate in all phases of the Scholarships cycle, including the application, selection and mobilisation processes, living and studying in Australia, and as alumni upon their return home.
 More information on the Australian definition of disability and the rights of people with disability in Australia is available on the Australian Human Rights Commission’s website.

 Applicants with disability need to disclose their disability in the application form.
 Australia Awards will provide reasonable adjustment for applicants with disability during the shortlisting and selection processes.

 All successful Australia Awards Scholarships applicants must attend Pre-departure Training (PDT) courses, including those with a disability.